 Ubi Caritas by Ola Gjeilo

 The ancient chant Ubi Caritas has been reforged by Ola Gjeilo into a modern sword that can pierce my modern heart.
-The beginning of the ancient melody and the Latin text has been preserved, but Gjeilo has fortified it with the stout choral tradition of the late renaissance, and has even alloyed it with the thick, subtle dissonances of Scandinavian choral composition.
+The beginning of the ancient melody and the Latin text has been preserved, but Gjeilo has fortified it with the stout polyphony characteristic of a renaissance motet, and has even alloyed it with the thick, subtle dissonances of Scandinavian choral tradition.
 This piece transports me into a sacred space, stone in walls and floor, soft blues diffused over pink stone as the Autumn sun, low in the sky, shines through the stained glass windows.
 The east end of the sanctuary, though, blends gradually with the outdoors, there being no perceptible threshold, and the high Altar is set amidst a purple and gold forest.
-The angelic voices in this recording reverberate no less among those sacred trees than among the stone columns of the cathedral nave.
+The angelic voices in this recording reverberate no less among those sacred trees than among the stone columns of the masonry nave.